Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Quarterly review of what’s signed and what isn’t.

-With that, you’re already ahead of average.
+With that, you’re already ahead of industry average.

 Conclusion

 Sigstore moved from experimental project to de-facto software-signing infrastructure.
 Adoption friction has dropped.
-What remains is integrating it so it means something — really verifying, with well-defined identities, and clear runbooks when it fails.
+What remains is integrating it so it means something: really verifying, with well-defined identities, and clear runbooks when it fails.
 Signing for signing’s sake is worse than not signing: it gives the illusion of security without the benefits.
 Well applied, it closes one of the doors supply-chain attackers have exploited for years.